xguerin/minima.l/TASKS.md

 # Notes

+## Closures

 The implementation of proper closures requires the use of a `lambda` operator.
 We need to embed the call-site closure with the lambda.

 Closure computation uses shallow-copy duplication for performance.

+Should the define-site and the call-site closure be merged?
+Pros: it allows lambdas defined in `let` to be recursive.
+Cons: it overloads the lambda's closure.
+OCaml solves this by using the `rec` attribute.
+This is probably something that needs to be dealt by the `let` operator.

+## Continuations

 On continuations.
 Two strategies: 1/ rewrite all statement in CPS style so continuations are readily available; 2/ use coroutines.
 The former seems more